In This Article...

 Today, lovers of the traditional wooden longbow would not dare mistreat their prize possession.

-Start with a Modern Longbow
+The Modern Longbow

 A modern longbow (as opposed to a traditional longbow) can make a huge difference in your initial experience, regardless of whether you’re using it for target practice or bow hunting.
 They utilize a reflex-deflex design that gives even recurve bows a run for their money.